elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Two ways to access a value in an object: dot notation (obj.key), and bracket notation (obj['key']).
 Both return the corresponding value.</div><br />
   <div><strong>Technical Response:</strong> In JavaScript, the dot notation and bracket notation get used in accessing object attributes.
 The dot notation commonly gets used because it is easier to read and grasp and is less verbose.
-The primary distinction between dot notation and bracket notation is that bracket notation allows us to access object characteristics through variables.<br />
+The primary distinction between dot notation and bracket notation is that bracket notation allows us to access object characteristics through variables.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />